Wyoming as a corporate haven: Registered Agents

-A registered agent acts as a contact entity on behalf of the companies it represents.
+A registered agent acts as a contact entity on behalf of the companies it represents and is legally required when forming an LLC or corporation.
 A registered agent with a physical address within the state must be included on formation documents for out-of-state businesses so that the business owners can be contacted in the event of a lawsuit.

 A registered agent becomes a commercial registered agent once it represents more than 10 businesses within the state.
 As of 2020, there were an estimated 450 commercial registered agents operating within the state of Wyoming.
-Commercial registered agents are required to keep the names and address of LLC managers, members, or directors.
+Commercial registered agents are required to keep the names and addresses of LLC managers, members, or directors.
 The registered agent gets listed on formation documents, allowing the identity of the LLCs owner to be kept private.

 These agents also often provide general corporate services, such as filing incorporation documents and annual reports.
 Most often, registered agents have no further information or knowledge into the companies' operations.